Our bodies create a lot of heat. Normally, they're cooled through sweating and by heat radiating through the skin.

 What Are Heat Cramps?

 Kids are particularly at risk for heat cramps when they aren't drinking enough fluids.
+Although they're painful, heat cramps usually get better when kids drink fluids and get rest.

 What to Do: